Industries · Manufacturing · Industrial Cases · Updated June 2026

 Manufacturing becomes strategic when the full industrial system works.
 The system includes factories, suppliers, machinery, labor, logistics, energy, financing, regulation and buyer access.

-How do country roles differ in the regional industrial map?
+How country roles differ in the regional industrial map

 Brazil